 Take It Slow

 You may be anxious to get the rest of your life without your former spouse underway, or you may feel daunted by the unknown of a future without them.
-No matter what, take things slow.
+No matter what, take things slowly.
 There is no set timeline for healing when it comes to divorce, but the more time you’re able to spend developing a firm foundation for you to stand upon, the stronger you’ll be when it’s time to move on.
 Allow yourself enough time to work through your emotions, steady your financial situation, reassess your living arrangements, and make goals for the future.
 A more stable, whole version of you will attract what you really want and deserve in life, so take steps to become the best version of yourself at your own pace, taking care not to rush any decisions during this tender time.

 Invest in Your Interests

 Recently divorced individuals are often surprised at how much extra time they have on their hands.
 It’s okay to lament about feelings of loneliness, but it’s a good idea to reframe the experience with optimism as well.
 Take this extra time to really invest in some of the things you love the most.
-It’s a great time to go all in on a treasured hobby, pick up a book you’ve always wanted to read or start up a new creative endeavor.
+It’s a great time to go all in on a treasured hobby, pick up a book you’ve always wanted to read, or start up a new creative endeavor.

 Divorce can feel like a huge rejection, and many divorcees want to jump right back into the dating pool for various reasons.
 However, it’s important to do some soul-searching to discover your motives for dating again.
 Make sure you’ve taken the time to assess what went wrong in your relationship and the unhealthy patterns that you co-created with your former spouse.
 Additionally, dating for validation or to avoid loneliness is not necessarily a bad thing, but if you’re looking to use the dating experience to heal, you may only be pushing your pain to the side rather than dealing with your heartbreak.
 Enter the singles scene only when you’re certain you’re ready for love again, even if that takes a little time.